Biography

 Dr Chris Dench

-This is my own website, so I thought I would for once expand on my usual epigrammatic biography.
-I had always thought of myself, and been thought of, as an Anglo-Australian composer, but since the catastrophic Brexit I am minded to abandon the Anglo-: I am now an unhyphenatedly Australian composer.
+This is my own website, so I thought I would for once expand on my usual succinctly deflective biography.
+I had always thought of myself, and been thought of, as an Anglo-Australian composer, but since the Brexit débâcle I have abandoned the Anglo-: I am now an unhyphenatedly Australian composer.
+I also just passed a significant landmark: I have now spent more of my life in Australia than elsewhere.
 My music has been extensively performed, broadcast, and recorded, in Australia, North America, Europe and Asia—even in a tent in the Gobi desert.
-I dislike teaching formally and rarely do it, but many younger Australian composers have come to me to discuss their work, from Charlie Sdraulig and Kristian Ireland, to Luke Paulding and Vincent Giles, and, most recently, David Murray.
+I dislike teaching formally and rarely do it, but many younger Australian composers have come to me to discuss their work, from Charlie Sdraulig and Kristian Ireland, to the late Luke Paulding, Vincent Giles, and David Murray, and, most recently, Hamish Madden.

 The present